 RGT Wealth Advisors

-The firm has 34 advisors and a Texas-sized group of certifications.
-That includes 16 certified financial planners (CFPs), one certified trust and financial advisor (CTFA), six certified public accountants (CPAs), two certified divorce financial analysts (CDFAs), one chartered financial consultant (ChFC), one accredited portfolio management advisor (APMA) and nine chartered financial analysts (CFAs).
+The firm has a large team of advisors and a Texas-sized group of certifications that includes certified financial planners (CFPs), certified public accountants (CPAs), certified divorce financial analysts (CDFAs) and chartered financial analysts (CFAs).

 The firm requires a $3 million minimum investment.
 This high barrier might contribute to the majority of its business coming from high-net-worth clients.
-The firm also advises individuals, pension plans and charitable organizations.
+The firm also advises individuals, pooled investment vehicles, businesses and charitable organizations.

 RGT Wealth Advisors Background

 RGT Wealth Advisors was founded in 1985.
-It is owned by its 16 managing directors.
+CI US Holdings, Inc. is a majority owner of the firm, while RGT-CI Holdings, LLC controls a minority stake.
 Originally founded as a tax accounting company, its services have evolved over the years into the more robust advising service it is today.